-Topcoats V 790 Coverage rate 5 Litre pack.
+Topcoats V 790 Coverage rate 5 Litre pack

-- Then "lay off" in one direction so as to get a uniform finish.
-Lay off all walls and floors in the same direction such as downwards on walls and towards you on the floor. - To get a uniform film build, apply evenly and spread out well, but follow coverage rates for the type of surface you are working on.
+- To get a uniform film build, apply evenly and spread out well, but follow coverage rates for the type of surface you are working on.
 See above tables for coverage rates. - Do not go back over any "laid off" area, though slight overlapping when applying adjacent panel.